Eligibility and Recruitment

 HSHCP Recruitment Visits

-The Director of Outreach Programs, Mr. Robert Layne, visits local high schools and programs throughout central Massachusetts during the months of October through February.
+The Dean of Outreach Programs, Mr. Robert Layne, visits local high schools and programs throughout central Massachusetts during the months of October through February.
 He informs students and teachers about the program and distributes brochures to familiarize attendees with the program opportunities.

 The Office of Outreach Programs, at the University of Massachusetts Medical School (UMMS) in Worcester, sponsors tours to familiarize high school students, teachers, principals, guidance counselors, and parents with the career opportunities in BBHP.
 Each visit includes a tour of certain departments of the UMMS Campus and a presentation in the amphitheater.
 Please be advised that tour are scheduled on a first come first serve basis.

 To attend a High School Health Careers Program tour the request must be made by a high school teacher, principal or guidance counselor.
 To schedule a reservation please contact Outreach Programs at 508-856-2707 and ask for Madelin Rivera or you can send the tour request form to email@example.com